-The Side Effects of Vaccinating Your Cat
+Vaccine-Associated Sarcoma: A Possible Side Effect of Vaccinating Your Cat

-Vaccine Associated Sarcoma In Cats
+Vaccine-Associated Sarcoma In Cats

-Your four-legged friend, your lap warmer, your fur baby, or your best friend.
-Whatever you choose to call them, cats are more than a pet, they are a part of your family.
-This is why we start vaccinations as early as six-weeks-old.
-From the core vaccinations such as rabies shots to the non-core ones to prevent Feline Leukemia, we agree to all of them to keep our babies happy and healthy for as long as possible.
+Your four-legged friend, your lap warmer, your fur baby, or your best friend: your cat is more than a pet, they are a part of your family.
+This is why we start vaccinations as early as six weeks old.
+From rabies to feline leukemia, we agree to all of the shots to keep our babies happy and healthy for as long as possible.

-Oskar, our three-year old American Bobtail received his yearly check-up three months ago and got his yearly vaccinations for rabies, FVRCP, and feline leukemia.
-Everything was fine until we returned from a 5-day vacation mid-September to find our baby more lethargic than normal and drastically underweight.
-Oskar is always very vocal since he is an American Bobtail and he whined as we gave him a plethora of cuddles.
-While petting Oskar I almost immediately felt a walnut-sized lump on his rear left leg.
+Oskar, our three-year-old American Bobtail, received his yearly check-up three months ago and got his yearly vaccinations for rabies, FVRCP, and feline leukemia.
+Everything was fine until we returned from a five-day vacation in mid-September to find our baby more lethargic than normal and drastically underweight.
+Oskar is always very vocal since he is an American Bobtail and to our surprise he whined as we gave him a plethora of cuddles.
+While petting Oskar, I almost immediately felt a walnut-sized lump on his rear left leg.
 We panicked and called the vet and set up an appointment to have it examined.

 It’s now October 25th and the medical bills have crawled over the $3000 mark and that’s just for testing.
-We got the call this weekend that the CT tests luckily came back showing now metastasis in his lungs or other organs.
+We got the call this weekend that the CT tests luckily came back showing no metastasis in his lungs or other organs.
 This means a “simple” amputation should be able to save his life and return his quality of life back to him.
-We meet with a surgeon tomorrow to begin the process as the longer we wait, the more the tumor spreads.
-I don’t want anyone else to have to go through what we are so please continue reading to learn the facts on VAS.
+We meet with a surgeon tomorrow to begin the process, as the longer we wait, the more the tumor spreads.
+I don’t want anyone else to have to go through what we are going through, so please continue reading to learn the facts on VAS.

-What Is In Your Vaccine?
+What Is in Your Vaccine?

 Are you going to ask you vet more details next time a vaccine is recommended?

-A sarcoma is a highly invasive and aggressive malignant tumor that appears at the site of injection anywhere for weeks to years after a vaccination.
+A sarcoma is a highly invasive and aggressive malignant tumor that may appear at the site of injection anywhere for weeks to years after a vaccination.
 These tumors have microscopic tendrils that reach out from the main tumor site and wrap around blood vessels and muscles making removal very difficult.
-If not completely removed, there is a 70% cancer will return.
+If not completely removed, there is a 70% chance that cancer will return.
 The same study showed 97% of cats treated had complete removal but 14% had a re-occurrence and 20% had metastasis to other parts of the body.